Levicoz/Options-model/README.md

 A flexible American option pricer supporting Black-Scholes and Heston models, with neural network regression for LSM, live market data, and batch/parallel computation.
 Includes both command-line and Streamlit web UI support.

+For personal or educational use only.
+Not licensed for reuse or redistribution.